-It is now more than 6 years that TED —a conference with the mission of sharing “Ideas Worth Spreading”, launched one of the world’s most successful programs called TEDx.
+It is now more than six years that TED—a conference with the mission of sharing “Ideas Worth Spreading,” launched one of the world’s most successful programs called TEDx.
 A TEDx is a TED-like event for the local communities.
-According to TED, the mission for TEDx is to "empower communities everywhere to organize events that connect people, spread ideas and inspire positive impact.”
+According to TED, the mission for TEDx is to “empower communities everywhere to organize events that connect people, spread ideas, and inspire positive impact.”

-In 1999, I was one of a few lucky Iranians who had access to 36kb/second internet connection. kkkkccssshhhhhhhh… suddenly the sound of my little fax modem would brought me to these parallel universes, I discovered the power of the internet.
-But it wasn't until ten years later, that I found true power of deep connection.
-I remember, I was reading a blog when I suddenly saw this video named Barry Schwartz: The Paradox of Choice.
-It took me about three hours to download the video and I watched it over and over.
+In 1999, I was one of a few lucky Iranians who had access to 36kb/second internet connection. kkkkccssshhhhhhhh… suddenly the sound of my little fax modem would be brought me to these parallel universes; I discovered the power of the internet.
+But it wasn’t until ten years later, that I found the real power of deep connection.
+I remember I was reading a blog when I suddenly saw this video named Barry Schwartz: The Paradox of Choice.
+It took me about three hours to download the video, and I watched it over and over.
 It was the perfect time for me to hear this idea.
-It was that ‘aha’ moment for me , when I finally realized how to cope with too many choices.
-At the end of the video —or as TED put’s it: talk, I saw this red lovely logo: TED.
-When I clicked on the link below the talk, the website had about 50 videos on it, each presenting a simple, yet interesting idea of the world around me.
-I commented on one with the little english I knew, and immediately someone replied, the feeling of me being read and respond to was wonderful.
+It was that ‘aha’ moment for me when I finally realized how to cope with too many choices.
+At the end of the video —or as TED put’s it: talk, I saw this attractive red logo: TED.
+When I clicked on the link below the talk, the website had about 50 videos on it, each presenting a simple, yet the exciting idea of the world around me.
+I commented on one with the little English I knew, and immediately someone replied, the feeling of me being read and respond to was beautiful.
 I was part of a global movement of ideas.

-I followed TED ever since, being that curious individual who had this little conversations with other people in coffeeshops, get togethers, and classes about these ideas.
-Until, someday out of curiosity I googled [TED + Iran] and found an article on TEDx Tumblr announcing a TEDx is going to happen in Iran.
+I followed TED ever since, being that curious individual who had this little conversation with other people in coffee shops, get-togethers, and classes about these ideas.
+Until someday out of curiosity I googled [TED + Iran]and found an article on TEDx Tumblr announcing a TEDx is going to happen in Iran.

-“I love everything about TED, I very much like to help TEDx taking place in my hometown.
+“I love everything about TED; I very much like to help TEDx taking place in my hometown.
 I can help in so many ways…”, was among the lines of the email I sent and resent a couple of times to TEDxTehran.
-In reply I finally received and email mentioning “At this stage the most important thing is awareness” and in the signature area it was “TEDxTehran Team” who were talking to me.
+In reply I finally received an email mentioning “At this stage the most important thing is awareness,” and in the signature area, it was “TEDxTehran Team” who was talking to me.
 Suddenly I found myself in a mission, to share the good news with my friends!
-At the time I had about 200 Facebook friends.
-I persistently reached out to them to "like" TEDxTehran FB page, 190 liked, 10 blocked, I did my best!
+At the time, I had about 200 Facebook friends.
+I persistently reached out to them to “like” TEDxTehran FB page, 190 liked, ten blocked, I did my best!

 At the event not only I had the fun of my life, met some of the TED speakers who changed my life, and learned so many great ideas, I found that having a TED-like experience is not just about having great ideas on your stage, but it’s hidden in activating opportunities for people to meet and creating a “platform” for them to open their minds and “listen” to each other as well as “sharing their stories”.
 You see, in a TEDx, everyone is a speaker!